lothan/lothan.github.io/content/ctfs/2021-advent-otw/00-warmup/index.md

 When a computer boots, the BIOS looks for a bootable drive.
 Drives are marked as bootable by having the magic bytes `0xaa55` at the offset `0x1fe`, or 510 bytes in.
 If the BIOS finds one, it loads up the first sector of the drive (the boot sector) at the address `0x7c00`, points the instruction pointer to the start, and just starts executing x86 instructions.

-Tthe processor starts running these instructions in [Real Mode](https://en.wikipedia.org/wiki/Real_mode):
+The processor starts running these instructions in [Real Mode](https://en.wikipedia.org/wiki/Real_mode):
 > an operating mode that all x86 CPUs support. ...

 > There is no memory protection, multitasking, or code privilege levels. ...

 > for backward compatibility, all x86 CPUs start in real mode when reset

 And talk about backward compatibility: Real Mode was the only mode available in the 8086 chip, released in 1979 (!) and used in the original IBM PC.
 Protected Mode, with virtual memory and basic privilege levels, was released with the 80286 in 1982, but you had to _switch into_ Protected Mode.
-To this day, CPUs still start in Real Mode.
+To this day, x86 CPUs still start in Real Mode.

-[This article](https://github.com/angea/pocorgtfo/blob/master/contents/articles/04-03.pdf) from POC||GTFO is a great overview of Real Mode and how OSes bot (and the [follow up](https://github.com/angea/pocorgtfo/blob/master/contents/articles/05-06.pdf) is great too).
+[This article](https://github.com/angea/pocorgtfo/blob/master/contents/articles/04-03.pdf) from POC||GTFO is a great overview of Real Mode and how OSes boot (and the [follow up](https://github.com/angea/pocorgtfo/blob/master/contents/articles/05-06.pdf) is great too).

-So when the PNG boots, this is what the CPU, in "Real Mode", sees:
+So when the PNG boots, this is what the CPU, in 16-bit "Real Mode", sees:

 ```
 > objdump -M intel -D -b binary -mi386 -Maddr16,data16 FFbEREBWQAAsjFk.png